Pin (sport wrestling): High school and collegiate wrestling

-In American scholastic and collegiate wrestling, a pin must be held for one second.
+In American collegiate wrestling, a pin must be held for one second.
 In American scholastic (or folkstyle) wrestling, a pin must be held for two seconds.

 Techniques

 Half nelson

 In the half nelson, the attacking wrestler is on top of the opponent on the ground with both wrestlers face down; a half nelson can be used to turn the opponent over.
 The attacker's arm is pushed below the opponent's shoulder from the outside, and across and behind the opponent's neck.
 The attacker's arm lifts the opponent's shoulder while the attacker's hand presses his neck down; simultaneously the attacker drives forward perpendicularly to the opponent's body to roll him over onto his back.
 With the opponent on his back and the attacker perpendicular to him chest-on-chest, the attacker tightens his arm around the opponent's neck, often also controlling the opponent's lower body by hooking the free arm in the opponent's crotch or around the near or far thigh.